christso/crypto-investing-guide/README.md

 # Crypto Influencers

-The majority of the crypto community discourse happens on Twitter, also known as Crypto Twitter (CT).
+The majority of the crypto community discussion happens on Twitter, also known as Crypto Twitter (CT).
 It was started by Hal Finney [@halfin](https://twitter.com/halfin) when he first began running his Bitcoin node in January 2009.

 ![](images/halfin-running-bitcoin.png)